-- a) Explain or elaborate on your responses. - b) Suggest ways in which the instructor can improve her/his teaching. - c) Suggest ways in which the course can be improved. - d) Please don't write your name or the instructor's name on the answer sheet.
+- a) Explain or elaborate on your responses. - b) Suggest ways in which the instructor can improve his/her/their teaching. - c) Suggest ways in which the course can be improved. - d) Please don't write your name or the instructor's name on this sheet.